MicrosoftDocs/win32/desktop-src/Msi/sourcedir.md

-﻿---
+---
-Description: 'The SourceDir property is the root directory that contains the source cabinet file or the source file tree of the installation package.
-This value is used for directory resolution.' ms.assetid: '79c7c5eb-b212-4dbf-943a-00ebd6037ce1'
+Description: The SourceDir property is the root directory that contains the source cabinet file or the source file tree of the installation package.
+This value is used for directory resolution. ms.assetid: 79c7c5eb-b212-4dbf-943a-00ebd6037ce1
 title: SourceDir property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SourceDir property